 For the Dressing:

-- 1 tbsp hulled tahini See Note 2
+- 1 tablespoon hulled tahini See Note 2

-- 2 tbsp lemon juice – freshly squeezed See Note 2 and 6
+- 2 tablespoon lemon juice – freshly squeezed See Note 2 and 6

 - 1 small garlic clove – minced or finely chopped